davedoesdev/heddle/README.md

 If you're building Heddle yourself, you can also customise Heddle in these places:

-- `aboriginal_scripts/config/` - Configuration files for the kernel, busybox and uClibc.
+- `aboriginal_scripts/config/` - Configuration files for the kernel, busybox and musl.
 - `image_scripts/packages` - Details of packages to build.
 To add a package `FOO`, you should define the following variables:
   - `URL_FOO`: Location of the source archive for `FOO`.
   - `SRC_FOO`: What to save the source archive as locally when it's downloaded.